nedap/deidentify/README.md

 tokenizer = TokenizerFactory().tokenizer(corpus='ons', disable=("tagger", "ner"))

 # Load tagger with a downloaded model file and tokenizer
-# You can also use other taggers that implement the `deidentify.taggers.TextTagger` interface
 tagger = FlairTagger(
     model_file=model_file,
     tokenizer=tokenizer